torvalds/linux/Documentation/arch/riscv/patch-acceptance.rst

 - Have been officially frozen or ratified by the RISC-V Foundation, or
-- Have been implemented in hardware that is widely available, per standard Linux practice.
+- Have been implemented in hardware that is widely available, per standard GNU/Linux practice.

-(Implementers, may, of course, maintain their own Linux kernel trees containing code for any custom extensions that they wish.)
+(Implementers, may, of course, maintain their own GNU/Linux kernel trees containing code for any custom extensions that they wish.)